 Music Lessons In Winkler, Manitoba

-The Academy of Music now offers Online, In-Home or Studio Lessons in Winkler, Mb.
+The Academy of Music now offers Online Lessons in Winkler, Mb.
 The Academy of Music has been offering quality in home music lessons at reasonable tuition rates for over 30 years starting in Winnipeg in 1990.
-We now offer on-line instruction via Skype or FaceTime as well as in-home and studio lessons in Winkler Manitoba on the piano, guitar, voice, violin, drums, ukulele, flute, saxophone, clarinet, trumpet, trombone, oboe, bassoon, euphonium, tuba, French horn, viola, cello, double bass and electric bass lessons!
+We now offer on-line instruction via Skype, FaceTime or Zoom in Winkler Manitoba on the piano, guitar, voice, violin, drums, ukulele, flute, saxophone, clarinet, trumpet, trombone, oboe, bassoon, euphonium, tuba, French horn, viola, cello, double bass and electric bass lessons!

 It is our mission to offer the highest quality, enjoyable musical education and to make them convenient and affordable for everyone!
-As we celebrate our 30th anniversary during these unprecedented times, we are happy to offer you a free on-line lesson to encourage you to try it at no obligation.
 We have found many benefits to learning on-line as most of our students have switched to online learning.
 Please visit our on-line lessons section for more information.

 Winkler is one of the most culturally important cities in Manitoba, along with its twin city, Morden.
 Think of all the incredible festivals and events, like Harvest Fest and the incredible shows at the P.W.
 Enns Centennial Concert Hall.
 There are also amazing musicians from the city, like the venerable conductor Howard Dyck.
 You might also look to the Janzen Brothers, who operate one of the best music stores in the entire province.